-The bank can cash your postdated check at any time, even before its authorized date—unless you specifically instruct it otherwise.
+The bank can cash your post-dated check at any time, even before its authorized date—unless you specifically instruct it otherwise.

-In order to instruct the bank not to issue the funds early, both state and federal banking laws normally require that you give the bank “reasonable” notice of the postdating.
+To instruct the bank not to issue the funds early, both state and federal banking laws normally require that you give the bank "reasonable" notice of the postdating.
 Federal law does not provide a minimum time period within which you must notify the bank.
-Though, you should do it as soon as possible to allow the bank time to process the instructions, and you might have to pay a fee.
+Though you should do it as soon as possible to allow the bank time to process the instructions, and you might have to pay a fee.
 You should also describe the check to the bank with reasonable certainty.
-In other words, give the check number, date, amount, and name of payee.
+In other words, give the check number, date, amount, and name of the payee.
 Generally, state law says that if you provide written notice about a postdated check, your notice is valid for six months; but if you give oral notice, your notice is valid for only 14 days.

 If the bank releases the funds even after you've instructed it not to, the bank might then be liable to you for damages that are caused by honoring the postdated check.
 That might include reimbursing you for nonsufficient funds fees and penalties you incurred for subsequent checks that bounced as a result of the premature deposit.

 Debt collectors and creditors routinely pressure consumers into issuing postdated checks, usually over the telephone.
-If a collector agreed to wait before cashing the check—but cashed the postdated check too early—you might be able to recover statutory and actual damages.
+If a collector agreed to wait before cashing the check but cashed the postdated check too early, you might be able to recover statutory and actual damages.

 Under the FDCPA, you can get up to $1,000 in statutory damages.
-In addition, you might be able to get actual damages (damages based on actual harm you suffered, like nonsufficient fund charges from other transactions caused by the premature deposit), attorneys’ fees, and court costs.
-(Learn more about damages for FDCPA violations.)
+In addition, you might be able to get actual damages (damages based on actual harm you suffered, like nonsufficient fund charges from other transactions caused by the premature deposit), attorneys' fees, and court costs.

-But unlike with the FDCPA, you can’t sue the creditor for violations of the FTCA.
+However, unlike with the FDCPA, you can't sue the creditor for violations of the FTCA.
 Instead, you should file a complaint with the FTC.
 You can do so by visiting its website.
 The FTC will then conduct its own investigation and, where relevant, take action against that creditor.